curl/everything-curl/source/contributing.md

 current protocols, especially features that popular clients or browsers have but that curl still lacks.

-Of course, you can also add contents to the project that is not code, like documentation, graphics or website contents, but the general rules apply equally to that.
+Of course, you can also add contents to the project that are not code, like documentation, graphics or website contents, but the general rules apply equally to that.